 In April and May clusters of cheery yellow flowers appear.

-Look for the 'Compactum' cultivar if you want a shrub that is shorter (3' tall) than the species.
+Look for the 'Compactum' cultivar if you want a shrub that is shorter (3 feet tall) than the species.

 It can be used as a privacy screen to keep unwanted visitors out since the leaves are sharp.